aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/create-chart/_index.md

 ## **Updating Charts**
 To update a chart, do this:

-- Open an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class containing the $chart->
+- Open an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class containing the chart.
 - Obtain the reference of a slide by using its Index.
 - Traverse through all shapes to find the desired $chart->
 - Access the chart data worksheet.